 Project 2010 desktop also has a Task Inspector that helps drill into issues and jump directly to views to solve overallocation, task errors, or slippage due to calendars, predecessor tasks, or resource overallocations.
-The Task Inspector in Figure 5.17 is highlighting the overallocation is due to work on other tasks.
-Note: the “Factors Affecting Task” and “Repair Options” sections of the Inspector.
+The Task Inspector in Figure 5.17 highlights that the overallocation is due to work on other tasks.
+Note the “Factors Affecting Task” and “Repair Options” sections of the Inspector.

-Figure 5.17: Microsoft Project Desktop Task Inspector (Source: Advisicon) [05-17-microsoftProjectDesktopTaskInspector.tif]
+Figure 5.17 Microsoft Project Desktop Task Inspector [05-17-microsoftProjectDesktopTaskInspector.tif]

+Source: Advisicon

-The Team Planner is a new feature for Project Pro 2010 that gives project managers greater visibility into – and control over – their team's work.
+The Team Planner is a new feature for Project Pro 2010 that gives project managers greater visibility into and control over their team's work.
+(See Figure 5.18.)

-Figure 5.18: Microsoft Project Desktop Team Planner view (Source: Advisicon) [05-18-microsoftProjectDesktopTeamPlannerView.tif]
+Figure 5.18 Microsoft Project Desktop Team Planner View [05-18-microsoftProjectDesktopTeamPlannerView.tif]

+Source: Advisicon

 Project Calendars

-To accurately reflect resource availability you need to update the Standard Project Calendar and record any exceptions to the work week.
-Project Calendars are located on the Project Tab by selecting “Change Working Time.”
+To accurately reflect resource availability, you need to update the Standard Project Calendar and record any exceptions to the work week.
+Project calendars are located on the Project tab by selecting “Change Working Time.”
+(See Figure 5.19.)

-Figure 5.19: The Standard (Project Calendar) (Source: Advisicon) [05-19-theStandardProjectCalendar.tif]
+Figure 5.19 Standard (Project Calendar) [05-19-theStandardProjectCalendar.tif]

+Source: Advisicon

-Schedules will not accurately reflect the true “Finish” date of the project until all calendar exceptions have been entered (e.g. Holidays, office closures, offsites, etc.).
-Figures 5.20 and 5.21 illustrate the impact that calendar exceptions have on the Finish date of the Project.
+Schedules will not accurately reflect the true finish date of the project until all calendar exceptions have been entered (e.g., holidays, office closures, offsites, etc.).
+Figures 5.20 and 5.21 illustrate the impact that calendar exceptions have on the finish date of the project.

-Figure 5.20: Schedule with no Calendar Exceptions (Source: Advisicon) [05-20-noCalendarException.tif]
+Figure 5.20 Schedule with No Calendar Exceptions [05-20-noCalendarException.tif]

+Source: Advisicon

-Figure 5.21: Schedule Impact due to Calendar Exceptions (Source: Advisicon) [05-21-withCalendarException.tif]
+Figure 5.21 Schedule Impact due to Calendar Exceptions [05-21-withCalendarException.tif]

+Source: Advisicon

-Project supports calendars at the Project, Task, and Resource level.
+Project supports calendars at the project, task, and resource level.

 Collaborative Work Management: Integrating to SharePoint

 Microsoft SharePoint makes it easier for teams to collaborate on projects.
 Using SharePoint you can set up sites to share information with others, manage documents, and publish reports to help everyone on the team work better together.
-Figure 5.22 illustrates a SharePoint Team Site.
+Figure 5.22 illustrates a SharePoint team site.

-Figure 5.22: SharePoint Team Site (Source: Advisicon) [05-22-sharePointTeamSite.tif]
+Figure 5.22 SharePoint Team Site [05-22-sharePointTeamSite.tif]

+Source: Advisicon

-SharePoint supports task lists to offer those unfamiliar with formal project management with simple yet sufficient capability to provide a powerful project management solution.
-Figure 5.23 illustrates the use of the SharePoint project task list, which once set up, can be easily synchronized with the Microsoft Project Desktop schedule shown previously.
+SharePoint supports task lists to offer those unfamiliar with formal PM with simple yet sufficient capability to provide a powerful PM solution.
+Figure 5.23 illustrates the use of the SharePoint project task list, which, once set up, can be easily synchronized with the Microsoft Project Desktop schedule shown previously.

-Figure 5.23: SharePoint Project Task list (Source: Advisicon) [05-23-sharePointProjectTaskList.tif]
+Figure 5.23 SharePoint Project Task list [05-23-sharePointProjectTaskList.tif]

+Source: Advisicon

-The power of SharePoint task lists lie in their simplicity, as well as their ability to share and edit them via SharePoint or Outlook.
+The power of SharePoint task lists lie in their simplicity as well as their ability to share and edit them via SharePoint or Outlook.
 This means that team members and can view and contribute project status information.

-A Project Manager can now use all the scheduling capabilities of Project Professional in conjunction with the collaborative capabilities of SharePoint.
+A project manager can now use all the scheduling capabilities of Project Professional in conjunction with the collaborative capabilities of SharePoint.
 Project plans can be synchronized from Project to SharePoint and vice versa.
 Any changes made in Project or SharePoint can be easily updated into the other with the click of a button.
 To use this new capability, simply:

 1. Create a Project task list in the SharePoint site that you have authority to access (or ask your IT support team to assist you).
 Copy this URL.